alefore/weblog/ten-years-of-edge.md

 I haven't yet had the time to fully review it.

-This document is an attempt to capture lessons I've learned working on Edge for a decade.
+This document is an attempt to capture lessons I've learned working on Edge (my personal text editor) for a decade.
-Edge is a Linux C++ terminal-based text editor.
-I started working on
-Edge in 2014.
-I've used it exclusively since 2015.
-As of 2024-04-14, its implementation is 67.9k lines of C++ (per `wc -l $(find src -name '*.cc' -or -name '*.h' -or -name '*.y'`).

 Many of the lessons described are fairly technical but at least one (Bursts & Pauses) is general